karoney-k-noah/karoney-k-noah/README.md

 </p>
  </br>
    <p>

-     A Junior Full Stack Developer passionate about crafting clean robust, functional and scalable web and android applications.<br/>
+     A Junior Full Stack Developer:<br/>
+     passionate about crafting clean robust, functional and scalable web and android applications.<br/>
-     Skilled in both front-end and back-end technologies,<br/>with interest in Dev-Ops,Security,System and Network Administration.
+     Skilled in both front-end and back-end technologies,<br/>
+     with interest in Dev-Ops,Security,System and Network Administration.
    </p>
 <br/>